ishita1432/EDA-on-Data-Science-Job-Salaries/README.md

-# Predicting salaries of data scientists-Project
+# EDA on Data Science Job Salaries
 This is a simple EDA and regression based project